DaveCaulfield/everything-but-the-gluten/README.md

 ## Agile Develeopment

-- Agile methodology was used to manage developmenet of this project by breaking down the requirements and features for the site into user stories.
+- Agile methodology was used to manage the developmenet of this project by breaking down the requirements and features for the site into user stories.
 - Acceptance criterias were assingned to each of the user stories.
 - A list of software development tasks required to complete the user story objective and meet the acceptence criteria formed the steps of development to be carried out.